JetFree/ChooseTheAutomationLanguage/README.md

  - Write description of your template in README.md.
  - Verify that there is no other framework already in list with the same technologies and features

- A description has to contain:
+ The description has to contain:
  * Main libraries that it uses
  * description of custom implementations in framework
  * additional features of your framework